aryaxt/OCMapper/README.md

 Date Conversion
 -------------------------
-Automapper has a property named defaultDateFormatter, and when the property set it'll use this for date conversion on all NSDate properties.
+Automapper has a property named defaultDateFormatter, and when the property is set it'll use this NSDateFormatter for date conversions on all NSDate properties.
 It's recomended to set the defaultDateFormatter for best performance.
 Note that custom dateFormatters have priority over defaultDateFormatter
 ```objective-c
 [inCodeMappingProvider setDefaultDateFormatter:aDefaultDateFormatter];
 ```